Employers Can Immediately Provide Tax-Free Qualified Disaster Payments to Employees in Connection with COVID-19

 If you have questions related to qualified disaster payments please contact us by completing the contact form below.

-Smith & Howard is actively tracking emerging trends around COVID-19.
-Please follow Smith & Howard on LinkedIn or Facebook as we will continue to provide updates on developments with the latest information.
+Smith and Howard is actively tracking emerging trends around COVID-19.
+Please follow Smith and Howard on LinkedIn or Facebook as we will continue to provide updates on developments with the latest information.